Effective and honest communication is one of the building blocks for a successful business. Read how to achieve it.

 You get so caught up in finding the right outsourcing company, and making it through the development process that you forget to legally protect your app.
 Whoops!

+If you don’t protect yourself, an outsourcing partner can claim the original code for itself.
 But don’t worry.
 You can easily keep an arm’s length from this costly mistake.

 It’s crucial to cover yourself legally with a detailed and concise contract.
-A contract is also great for sealing other important issues like deadlines, obligations of both parties and repercussions in case of not respecting the contract.
+A contract is also great for sealing other important issues like deadlines, obligations of both parties, and repercussions in case of not respecting the contract.

 A theft-proof contract should have these essential articles: